Skip to contents

 Value

-A KerasCallback suitable for passing to keras::fit().
+A KerasCallback suitable for passing to keras3::fit().

 Details